-Martin Drlik: Many internal and external factors affect the quality of university education.
-E-environment can improve the quality if its implementation and use are in the line with the vision and intentions of the university management.
+Many internal and external factors affect the quality of university education.
+Eenvironment can improve the quality if its implementation and use in the line with the vision and intentions of the university management.
 The university should define clear rules, processes and responsibilities for all e-environment stakeholders.
 Moreover, it should train the stakeholders, explain the necessity of e-environment as well as provide control mechanisms.

-Izabella Alvarez: E-environment in fact strongly improved the university education.
-The quick implementation and access to documentation as well as a closer communication with the students are two reasons of it.
+E-environment did in fact strongly improved the university education.

+The quick distribution and access to documentation as well as a closer communication with the students, are two of the reasons.

+14 Nataliia Morze:

-Nataliia Morze: in our university we have Certification of Electronic Educational Courses.
-This means that e-courses are checked for compliance with internal corporate quality standard.
-What do you think this procedure is necessary and whether it is in your universities?
-If not, then whether it needs to be implemented?
+In our university exists a certification of Electronic educational courses, namely the verification of Electronic educational courses for compliance with internal corporate quality standard.
+Do you need this procedure and whether it is in your universities?
+If not, then whether you want to launch it?

-Eugenia Smyrnova-Trybulska: Yes, our University of Silesia has a legal regulation of the implementation of distance learning as well as the introduction of e-learning courses...
+Yes, our University of Silesia has a legal regulation of the implementation of distance learning as well as the introduction of e-learning courses...
 We have the verification of electronic educational courses conduced according to Academic E-learning Community (SEA) as well as internal corporate quality standards.
-There is a multi stage mode - preparing a draft version of the course and using it for supporting traditional classes, making improvements according to students' suggestions and then - using the improved distribution version for distance learning (up to 60 % hours).
-Every year the evaluation of distance learning courses is conducted by students and distance learning experts.
+There is a multi stage mode - preparing a draft version of the course and using it for supporting traditional classes, making improvements according to students' suggestions and then - using the improved distribution version for distance learning (up to 60% hours).
+Every year the evaluation of distance learning courses is conducted by students and distance learning experts...

-Martin Drlik: Yes, the internal process of evaluation of the e-learning courses should be known and strictly used.
+Yes, the internal process of evaluation of the e-learning courses should be known and strictly used.
 The e-learning board at our university defined a set of criteria, which have to be completed for certification of the e-learning course.
 Unfortunately, the process of their implementation is very slow.
 I assume, the success of this kind of evaluation of e-learning courses depends on the existence of national standards, intentions of Ministry of education, widen acceptation of e-learning in the educational system.

-Izabella Alvarez: I need more information about these Electronic Educational Courses.
+I would need more information about these "Electronic educational courses".

 We do not have such courses in our University.

-Nataliia Morze: What are the main problems of educational e-environment development at the University?
+Name two problems in the development of educational e-environment at the University.

-Eugenia Smyrnova-Trybulska: Copyright and IT competence of the academic staff.
+- Copyright - IT competence of the academic staff

-Martin Drlik: People and insufficient external demand.
-I think people should understand the process of e-environment development and implementation.
-They should be motivated to take part in it.
+People and insufficient external demand.
+People should understand the process of eenvironment development and implementation.
+They should be motivated to take part of it.
 It is possible to reach this state by the money or by external demand (concurrency, national standards, and international standards).

-Izabella Alvarez: Education of all stakeholders in the use of the technological environment.
-The investment in development of a suitable system.
+Education of all stakeholders in the use of the technological environment.
+The investment in development a suitable system.

-Nataliia Morze: What are the main risks (disadvantages) of educational e-environment development at the university?
+Name three risks (disadvantages) in building the educational e-environment at the university.